Is it possible to grow taller after 20?

 Or is it?

-Well luckily for you, there is a way that you can overcome this obstacle, to add further inches to your height, even after passing puberty.
+Well luckily for you, there is a way that you can overcome this obstacle, to increase your height even after passing puberty.

-I used this exact same method to add an extra 3.7 inches to my height in my late 20s.
+In fact, I used this exact same method to add an extra 2.3 inches (5.8 cm) to my height in my late 20s.

 And on this page, I will demonstrate how this is scientifically possible…